What file and directory permissions should I use for my web files?

-Whenever you upload files using cPanel File Manager then files will be set
+Whenever you upload files using cPanel File Manager those files will be set to

 chmod 644 automatically.
 Unless your FTP software has been especially configured to set uploaded files to different permissions, then newly uploaded files will also be set to